derveloper/kalfor/README.md

 # kalfor
 service for combining http requests.

-it transforms a single HTTP `POST` to multiple parallel `GET` requests to a given HTTP backend which then are combined and send back to the client in a single JSON response.
+kalfor transforms a single HTTP `POST` request to multiple parallel HTTP `GET` requests to a given HTTP backend which then are combined and send back to the client in a single JSON response.

 ## installation